Converg3nce/matic-docs/docs/develop/maticjs/getting-started.md

 2. Transfer assets between accounts on Matic [(Matic ↔ Matic)](transfer)
 3. Withdraw assets from Matic on to root chain [(Matic → Ethereum)](withdraw)

-- ERC20: In this tutorial we use ERC-20 assets to be transferred from Ropsten to Matic.
+- ERC20: In this tutorial we use ERC-20 assets to be transferred from Görli to Matic.
 - ERC721: The flow discussed below remains similar for ERC-721 assets with minor changes that will be mentioned wherever required.
 - Ether: The flow discussed below is simliar for transfer and withdraw, The only difference is at deposit, it's only one step by using ```matic.depositEthers```.
-For transfer and withdraw you can find the Ropsten_ERC20Address & Matic_ERC20Address in [network detail](/docs/integrate/network-detail)
+For transfer and withdraw you can find the Görli_ERC20Address & Matic_ERC20Address in [network detail](/docs/integrate/network-detail)

 ## Using Matic JS